wa7sa34cx/rust-random-quote/README.md

-# Let's Write a Rust Quote Bot!
+# Rust Quote Bot

 This repository will get you started with building a quote bot in Rust.

-When complete, you'll be able to grab random quotes from the command line, like this:
+When complete, you'll be able to grab random quotes from the text file.

 ## Usage

-Just run this command:
+Just clone the repository and run this command:

 ```bash
 cargo run